 Bouck installed taping systems in the Oval Office and the Cabinet Room in the spring of 1962.
 The actual recording device was confined to one of two rooms in the basement.
 The President did not have access to the tape recorder itself; he could only turn the system on or off in the Oval Office by hitting a "very sensitive" switch concealed in a pen socket on his desk, in a bookend near his favorite chair or in a coffee table in front of the fireplace his desk.
 The Cabinet Room switch was installed on the underside of the conference table in front of JFK’s chair.
 The Oval Office microphones were hidden in the desk knee well and in a table across the room; the Cabinet Room microphones were mounted on the outside wall directly behind JFK’s chair in spaces that once held light fixtures.

-On November 22, 1963, after receiving confirmation of the President’s death in Texas, Robert Kennedy instructed Bouck to disconnect the taping system.
+On November 22, 1963, after receiving confirmation of the president’s death in Texas, Bouck disconnected the taping system.
 The records of the Kennedy administration, including 248 hours of meeting tapes and 12 hours of telephone dictabelts, were moved to the National Archives in Washington and later transferred to the Federal Records Center in Waltham, Massachusetts.
 Finally, in 1976, the tapes were legally deeded to the Kennedy Library and the National Archives.
-Many of the tapes, most significantly more than 20 hours of recordings from the ExComm (the Executive Committee of the National Security Council)meetings during the 1962 Cuban missile crisis, were gradually declassified over the next two decades.
+Many of the tapes, most significantly more than 20 hours of recordings from the ExComm (the Executive Committee of the National Security Council) meetings during the 1962 Cuban missile crisis, were gradually declassified over the next two decades.